marckean/Azure_vNet_and_GW01/README.md

 </a>

 <p style="text-align:center"><img src="AzureFirewall02.jpg" alt="Azure Firewall Hub & Spoke"></p>

+Non Gov means you trust sending traffic out to the internet from within Azure.

 This template creates 3 virtual networks (Servers vNet, Gateway vNet and a Hub vNet for an Azure Firewall).
 Also inclueded is a jumpbox VM with public IP with RDP access.